fkirc/capacitor-build-safety/README.md

 `npx capsafe disable`

-This will disable safety checks until the current branch is switched.
+This will disable safety checks until you switch the current branch, or until you delete `capsafe.disable.json`.
+To remain safe, you should add `capsafe.disable.json` to your `.gitignore`.

 ## FAQ